decretist/Dissertation/Chapter3/chapter3.markdown

 Paucapalea appears not to refer to Gratian by name anywhere in his *summa*.

-[8] **Going to need a very heavyweight footnote here referencing Minnis.** (A. J. Minnis, *Medieval Theory of Authorship: Scholastic Literary Attitudes in the Later Middle Ages*, 2nd ed, Middle Ages Series (Philadelphia: University of Pennsylvania Press, 1988)) (Richard William Hunt, “The Introductions to the ’Artes’ in the Twelfth Century,” in *The History of Grammar in the Middle Ages: Collected Papers*, ed.
-G. L.
+"*Sicut uetus testamentum* makes no reference to a named person in its Prologue when it discusses the purpose and method of the author of the Concordia\*."
+Noonan, “Gratian Slept Here”, 165.

-Bursill-Hall, Amsterdam Studies in the Theory and History of Linguistic Science.
-Series 3: Studies in the History of Linguistics v.5 (Amsterdam:
+[8] See A. J. Minnis, *Medieval Theory of Authorship: Scholastic Literary Attitudes in the Later Middle Ages*, 2nd ed, Middle Ages Series (Philadelphia: University of Pennsylvania Press, 1988); and Richard William Hunt, “The Introductions to the ’Artes’ in the Twelfth Century,” in *The History of Grammar in the Middle Ages: Collected Papers*, ed.
+G.
-J. Benjamins, 1980), 117–44)
+L. Bursill-Hall, Amsterdam Studies in the Theory and History of Linguistic Science.
+Series 3: Studies in the History of Linguistics v.5 (Amsterdam: J. Benjamins, 1980), 117–44.

 [9] Kenneth Pennington,
 [Omnibonus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a363),